Atomic orbital

-The shapes of the first five atomic orbitals are 1s, 2s, 2p_{x}, 2p_{y}, and 2p_{z}.
+The shapes of the first five atomic orbitals are 1s, 2s, 2p_{x}, 2p_{z}, and 2p_{y}.
 The two colors show the phase or sign of the wave function in each region.
 Each picture is domain coloring of a ψ(x, y, z) function which depends on the coordinates of one electron.
 To see the elongated shape of ψ(x, y, z)^{2} functions that show probability density more directly, see pictures of d-orbitals below.

-In quantum mechanics, an atomic orbital (/ˈɔːrbɪtəl/) is a function describing the location and wave-like behavior of an electron in an atom.
+In quantum mechanics, an atomic orbital is a function describing the location and wave-like behavior of an electron in an atom.
 This function describes an electron's charge distribution around the atom's nucleus, and can be used to calculate the probability of finding an electron in a specific region around the nucleus.

 Each orbital in an atom is characterized by a set of values of three quantum numbers n, ℓ, and m_{ℓ}, which respectively correspond to an electron's energy, its orbital angular momentum, and its orbital angular momentum projected along a chosen axis (magnetic quantum number).
 The orbitals with a well-defined magnetic quantum number are generally complex-valued.
 Real-valued orbitals can be formed as linear combinations of m_{ℓ} and −m_{ℓ} orbitals, and are often labeled using associated harmonic polynomials (e.g., xy, x^{2} − y^{2}) which describe their angular structure.